bridging loan for inheritance tax

 Here are some of the key factors to keep in mind:

 • High Interest Rates Compared to Traditional Loans: Bridging loan interest rates are often much higher than conventional loans like mortgages or personal loans.
 This is due to the short-term nature and the speed at which these loans are processed.
-Borrowers need to carefully consider the cost of borrowing and ensure that the interest rates are manageable within their financial plan.
+Borrowers need to carefully consider the cost of borrowing and ensure that the interest rates are manageable.
+Using a bridging loan calculator can be a valuable exercise to estimate the cost of your loan.

 • Short Repayment Periods, Which May Require Careful Financial Planning: The repayment terms for bridging loans are typically much shorter than those for traditional loans, often ranging from a few weeks to several months.
 This short repayment period necessitates meticulous financial planning to ensure that the loan can be repaid on time.
 Failure to do so could result in financial strain or the need to secure additional funding.